Contractor, roofer and remodeler exams

 About the exam

 The exam consists of 110 multiple choice questions and a score of 70 percent or higher is required to pass.
+Roughly 60 percent of the exam questions relate to the provisions of the Minnesota Residential Building Code and the rest relate to the statutes and rules governing the various aspects of the residential construction industry.
 Applicants have four hours to complete the exam.
 View the Residential Building Contractor Licensing Examination Guide.

 After the exam

 Once you pass the exam we will contact you with test results and instructions about how to apply for a license.
 Those who don't pass the exam must wait 30 days before applying to retake the exam and submit a new application and fee.

 Who can act as a company's qualifying person?